jakubDoka/metaflow-old/README.md

 ### Memory management and access

 Almost all the data compiler uses during compilation is stored in constructs contained in `crate::util::storage`.
-Each ordered container has an accessor type that implements `crate::util::storage::IndexPointer`.
+Each ordered container has an accessor type that implements `crate::util::storage::EntityRef`.
 Every entity has its Index type that has a descriptive name and data itself is in `<name>Ent` struct.
 This is safe and convenient way of creating complex structures like graphs without ref count and over all makes borrow checker happy.

 Exception to this rule is `crate::ast::Ast` which does not use this kind of storage for sanity reasons, it also does not need to as its only used as immutable structure.